thenetcircle/dino-android-framework/README.md

 This Framework is designed to allow for connections to a Dino server

-This project is still in prototype development and is also being used as a personal introduction to Kotlin, improvements and changes will be made regularly
+This project is still in prototype development and is also being used as a personal introduction to Kotlin, improvements and changes will be made regularly to protect against screw-ups on my end.

 More information about Dino is available at https://thenetcircle.github.io/dino/